muddery/muddery/README.md

 muddery -i start
 ```

-The tutorial world will be built when the server is initiating.
+The game example will be built when the server is initiating.